Vietnam.vn - Nền tảng quảng bá Việt Nam

 Floating spherical lights appeared before the 2008 earthquake in Sichuan, China (Photo: YTB).

-Despite the abundance of photographic and anecdotal evidence, EQL remains a controversial subject.
-Some have suggested that it was simply mistaken for a flashover from a downed power line or an exploding transformer.
+Despite the abundance of photographic and anecdotal evidence, EQL remains a controversial topic.
+Some believe it was simply a mistake for an electrical discharge from a downed power line or an exploding transformer.

-However, many scientists believe that EQL is real and are working to understand the physical mechanism behind it: from the release of radon gas, to the piezoelectric effect of quartz, to the friction between tectonic plates.
-If this mystery is solved, the earthquake light could become an invaluable early warning tool for disasters.
+However, many scientists believe that EQL is real and are working to find the physical mechanism behind it: from the release of radon gas, the piezoelectric effect of quartz, to the friction between tectonic plates.
+If this mystery is solved, the earthquake lamp could become an invaluable early warning tool for disasters.

-However, despite extensive surveys in the 1960s and 1970s, geologists failed to find any convincing evidence of meteorite material or impact rocks in or around the crater.
-There was no debris suggesting that an explosion had thrown material far from the impact site.
+However, despite extensive surveys in the 1960s and 1970s, geologists failed to find any convincing evidence of meteorite material or impact rock in or around the crater.
+There was no debris to suggest that an explosion had ejected material far from the impact site.

 Những hiện tượng kỳ bí khiến khoa học đau đầu tìm lời giải - 7